dragginzgame/local_sns/README.md

 bash scripts/start.sh
 ```

+The menu automatically checks if an SNS is deployed and shows different options accordingly:

+#### When No SNS is Deployed

+If no SNS is detected on the network, the menu shows a simplified interface with 3 options:

+- **1 / [M]** Mint ICP Tokens - Mint ICP tokens from minting account to a receiver
+- **2 / [B]** Get ICP Balance - Get ICP ledger balance for an account
+- **3 / [D]** Deploy SNS - Deploy a new SNS instance
+- **0 / Enter** Exit

+#### When SNS is Deployed

-The menu provides a hierarchical structure with three main categories:
+Once an SNS is deployed, the menu provides a hierarchical structure with three main categories:

 **Main Menu:**